-This manual is intended to be an introductory guide to help new users get started with Ubuntu.
-Our goal is to cover the basics of Ubuntu-such as installation, desktop settings and popular applications-as well as provide an introduction to Linux and the power of open source.
-We designed the manual to be simple to follow, with step by step instructions and clear diagrams-allowing you to discover the potential of your new Ubuntu system even if you are a novice computer user, or migrating from another operating system for the first time.
+Welcome to Getting Started with Ubuntu, an introductory guide aimed at helping new users get started with Ubuntu.

+Our goal is to cover the basics of Ubuntu-such as installation and working with the desktop-as well as guide you through some of the most popular applications.
+We designed the manual to be simple to follow-with stepby-step instructions and plenty of screenshots, allowing you to discover the potential of your new Ubuntu system even if you are a novice computer user or migrating from another operating system for the first time.

-Many people have contributed their time freely to this project.
-The manual is still a work in progress, and always will be.
-Whilst we try to make sure that instructions are not limited to specific versions, it is unavoidable that some things will change over the life of Ubuntu.
-Every time a new version of Ubuntu is released, we will revise this manual and make the appropriate changes.
-This manual is written for Ubuntu 10.04 LTS.
+This guide is still a work in progress, and always will be.
+It is written specifically for Ubuntu 10.04 LTS, and although we have tried not to limit our instructions to this version it is unavoidable that some things will change over the life of Ubuntu.
+Whenever a new version of Ubuntu is released, we will incorporate these changes and also make available a new version of this guide.